pbogden/pbogden.github.io/README.md

   * Started as [plotly.js](https://github.com/plotly/plotly.js) (and plotly.py and plotly.r)
   * Now it's AI, ML and Python analytics at less than "5% of the cost of a full-stack" development approach.
   * [Data science vs dashboards](https://plotly.com/comparing-dash-tableau-powerbi-einstein-analytics/) -- no comparison
+  * They just got some VC funding, and it looks as though they're targeting the financial sector.
 * [Observable, Inc](http://observablehq.com) by Mike Bostock
   * "Building a better computational medium."
   * Founder @observablehq.
 Creator @d3.
 Former @nytgraphics.
 Pronounced BOSS-tock.